 These can range in size from a grain of sand to a pebble.

 Smoking is a risk factor for mouth, lip, and voice box cancer.
 It also raises the

 risk for cancer of the esophagus, stomach, pancreas, liver, colon, and rectum.

 The bottom line

-If you smoke, try to quit.
-Seek medical help to stop smoking if you need help.
-Giving
+If you smoke, make a plan to quit.
+Get medical help to stop smoking.
+Medicines and

 nicotine replacement therapy can help.
 Giving up smoking will lower your risk for

 lung cancer and heart disease.
 It will also reduce your risk for other digestive disorders.